 The more you sweat, the less you bleed.

-I truly hope this is the wake-up call for you to start doing some sort of fitness activity to at least get your base fitness levels in place.
-Just imagine the benefits of working out:
+I truly hope this is the wake-up call for you to start doing some sort of fitness activity to at least get into some kind of shape.
+Why?
+Because…

 - you’ll feel more confident that you’ll make it because the odds of you surviving will increase,